pmooney-extend/pmooney-extend.github.io/index.md

 addToCartButton.addEventListener('click', function(e) {})
 ```

-In order to add the warranty to the cart or launch the offer modal, you need to prevent the default behavior of the add to cart button.
+In order to add the warranty to the cart or launch the offer modal, you need to prevent the default behavior of the Add to Cart button.
 You can do this by adding an `event.preventDefault()` or `event.stopImmediatePropagation()` inside the eventListener.

 ```javascript
 e.preventDefault()